Tasik Cermin (Mirror Lake) In Ipoh

 Wide Angle Shot Of Kin Loong Cafe At Tasik Cermin

-You can enter it between two high cliffs.
+You can enter it by walking up a dirt road that goes between two high cliffs.

 Note: Stay away from the cliffs as there’s no knowing when a rock will fall off.

-Here, the trees and surrounding cliffs form a natural cavern of sorts.
+Here, the trees and surrounding cliffs form a clearing.
 A barrier prevents visitors from straying deeper inside.
 This area will also take you a few minutes to explore.

 Large Sign For Kin Loong Cafe Not Far From Tasik Cermin